August 15, 1990 – First Meeting of Holden Beach Beautification Committee

 - 2nd Place Club Meeting Place Decorations: Thanksgiving Luncheon

 - We also had the inclusion of four Holden Beach Island photos in NCGC 2020 Engagement Calendar.

 May 2019 – Replanting of Padgett Garden with perennials and annuals to replace those lost during Hurricane Florence and Matthew.

 May 2019 – Became an Amazon Smile designated charity

 March 2020 – COVID-19 Pandemic hit the United States and Brunswick County had its first cases show up due to travelers.
 The March monthly meeting was held, but all remaining meetings to include the May Social (Luncheon) were cancelled.
 New Executive Board was sworn in via electronic meeting platform called Zoom.
 All subsequent summer board meetings were held by Zoom except the last one.
-The first meeting of the 2020-2021 year was cancelled because there was no place to meet and Phase 2 restrictions still would not allow more than 10 people to gather inside per the Executive Order of the Governor of NC.
+All 2020 – 2021 Membership Meetings were canceled until the May Social (luncheon).

 The Bylaws were modified significantly based on the addition of the working SOP (Standard Operating Procedures).